AdS3 integrability, Sine-Gordon and fractional supersymmetry

 \section{Acknowledgments}

 We thank Davide Polvara and Bogdan Stefa\'nski, jr., for very interesting discussions.
 We thank Bogdan Stefa\'nski, jr., for the wisdom and guidance through the Landau-Ginzburg land.
 We thank the organisers of IGST 2025 at King's for a wonderful conference.
-We thank Juan Miguel Nieto Garc\'ia for useful correspondence.
+We thank Juan Miguel Nieto Garcia for useful correspondence.
 We thank the anonymous referees for very useful remarks.

 No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.

 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any author-accepted manuscript version arising.